Spike Cohen: Political positions

 Cohen has asserted that his and Jorgensen's platform was derived from the Libertarian Party platform.
 This includes reducing the national debt by reducing the size of government, extensive criminal justice reform and the immediate release of those incarcerated for victimless crimes, demilitarization of the police and the creation of police accountability programs.

 Cohen supports presidential pardons for Julian Assange, Chelsea Manning, Edward Snowden, Ross Ulbricht, and Leonard Peltier.

 Cohen, a former ally of performance artist and perennial candidate Vermin Supreme, ran during his vice presidential primary campaign on a largely satirical platform promoting free ponies, mandatory tooth brushing, "zombie power", killing "baby Hitler" and "baby Woodrow Wilson", and promoting anarchy.
 Cohen promised that should these not be achieved within the first 100 days of his vice presidency, he would resign and be replaced with Baby Yoda.

 After officially receiving the Libertarian vice presidential nomination, Cohen acknowledged that such humor tactics were "all fun satire to bring people in", adding "(t)hen you hit them with the actual message.
 The actual Libertarian message of self-ownership and non-aggression and voluntary solutions and property rights, and so forth."

 Personal life

 Cohen has been married to his wife, Tasha, since 2010.
 He lives in Myrtle Beach, South Carolina.
+He is a Christian.